LukasForst/PJV-TP/TestCodes/Computer/WindowsNotify/README.md

 Little util to display notification on Windows 10.
+It will be part of the installed package.
 Util is started as a proccess with params.:

 ToastNotify.exe -t "text" -h "headline" -i "icon path" -n "name of displayed app"